Interdisciplinary Learning in Schools

 IDL is crucially important to addressing current and future societal challenges, including climate change.
 While IDL is one of the most distinctive and innovative features of Curriculum for Excellence, it has not yet been widely developed in our schools.

-The advice paper covers: what is IDL, including its connection to disciplines; why it is important; the challenges to implementing it in our schools, including distinct issues for primary and secondary schools; how challenges can be addressed through leadership and support, assessment approaches, the provision of high-quality guidance and exemplification, teachers’ career-long professional learning and development; and the importance of research and evaluation to improving our understanding of IDL and it impact on learning.
+The advice paper covers: what is IDL, including its connection to disciplines; why it is important; the challenges to implementing it in our schools, including distinct issues for primary and secondary schools; how challenges can be addressed through leadership and support, assessment approaches, the provision of high-quality guidance and exemplification, teachers’ career-long professional learning and development; and the importance of research and evaluation to improving our understanding of IDL and its impact on learning.

 While the advice paper focuses on IDL in schools, IDL development is a systemic challenge that requires a coordinated and strategic response across primary, secondary, further and higher education.